SheepMaySafelyGraze/NomGen/README.md

 # NomGen
-An burgeoning R package to generate correlated nominal data.
+A burgeoning R package to generate correlated nominal data.